Farshad-Shirani/2025-FS-BGF-Wiggles/README.md

 # 2025-FS-BGF-Wiggles

-# Environmental "Knees" and "Wiggles" as Stabilizers of Species Range Limits Set by Interspecific Competition
+# Environmental "Knees" and "Wiggles" as Strong Stabilizers of Species Range Limits Set by Interspecific Competition

 This repository contains MATLAB codes used in the article: